What it takes to get a dementia diagnosis

 Dementia cannot be diagnosed in a single visit

-What to do if the doctor jumps to a diagnosis in a single visit
+What to do if a doctor jumps to a diagnosis in a single visit

-If you’re concerned that your older adult could have Alzheimer’s or dementia, Dr. Kernisan provides a list of the types of information you can gather to help the doctor with their evaluation.
+If you’re concerned that your older adult could have Alzheimer’s or dementia, Dr. Kernisan provides a free tip sheet of the types of information you should gather to help the doctor make a better and faster diagnosis.

 By DailyCaring Editorial Team